innovabinaria/rust-kafka-apps/README.md

 ## ✨ Future Plans

-- Añadir métricas Prometheus
+- Add Prometheus metrics
-- Soporte para múltiples topics y particiones
+- Support for multiple topics and partitions
-- Persistencia y procesamiento adicional
+- Persistence and additional processing

 ---